openmultiplayer/web/frontend/docs/scripting/functions/NPC_ClearPath.md

 - This function removes all waypoints from the specified path
 - The path itself remains valid and can be reused
 - Any NPCs currently following this path will stop moving
-- Use this to reset a path before adding new points

 ## Related Functions